ivan-atanasov/readmarvel/readme.md

 - Open your newly setup vhost in your browser

 ## Contributing
+- Fork the project;
-- Create a branch of develop;
+- Branch off develop;
+- Commit and push;
-- Make a PR;
+- Make a PR to the original project;

 ## License
 The "ReadMarvel.com" web app is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT);